awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

  Most of the work in an `aws_ml` function call happens within the external Aurora Machine Learning service\.
 This separation allows you to scale the resources for the machine learning service independent of your Aurora cluster\.
 Within Aurora, you mostly focus on making the user\-defined function calls themselves as efficient as possible\.
 Some aspects that you can influence from your Aurora cluster include:
 + The `max_rows_per_batch` setting for calls to the `aws_ml` functions\.
-+ The number of virtual CPUs of the database instance, which determines the maximum degree of parallelism that the database might use when executing your ML functions\.
++ The number of virtual CPUs of the database instance, which determines the maximum degree of parallelism that the database might use when running your ML functions\.
-+ the PostgreSQL parameters that control parallel query execution\.
++ the PostgreSQL parameters that control parallel query processing\.

 **Topics**
 + [Optimizing Batch\-Mode Execution for Aurora Machine Learning Function Calls](#postgresql-ml-batch-mode)